- What Are Grounding Sheets & How Do They Work?

 In this article, we’ll take a careful, evidence-based look at whether grounding sheets can be dangerous and under what conditions risks might exist.
 We’ll examine common safety concerns, review what scientific and medical sources say, and look at real-world testing to understand how grounding sheets actually behave when used correctly.

-This article includes hands-on testing, review of peer-reviewed studies, and references to guidance from major medical organizations such as Cleveland Clinic and WebMD.”
+This article includes hands-on testing, review of peer-reviewed studies, including guidance from major medical organizations such as Cleveland Clinic and WebMD.

 What Are Grounding Sheets & How Do They Work?